-- Applied Science at William and Mary began as a program in the early 1970's whose topical emphases were Computer Science, Applied Math, Computer Science, Chemical Physics, and Atmospheric and Plasma Science (ionospheric studies).
+- Applied Science began as a program in the 1970s whose topical emphases included computer science, applied math, chemical physics, and atmospheric and plasma science (ionospheric studies).

 - Applied Science became an independent department in 1995.
-Research in the department at this time was mostly in the broader area of materials science.
+Its research focussed broadly in the area of material science.

-- The department started a new track to include a life science component, featuring experimental efforts as well as theory and modeling.
+- In the early 2000s, the department started a new track in life sciences, featuring experimental efforts as well as theory and modeling.

 History of our Building

-Dedicated on October 27,1995, McGlothlin-Street Hall was first named Tercentenary Hall for the College of William and Mary's 300th birthday celebration in 1992-1993.
-Built at a cost of $9.5 million, the four-story structure occupies a site along the historic Sunken Garden and completed the 1925 master plan of buildings on "Old Campus".
+Dedicated on October 27, 1995, McGlothlin-Street Hall was first named Tercentenary Hall for the College of William and Mary's 300th birthday celebration in 1992-1993.
+Built at a cost of $9.5 million, the four-story structure occupies a site along the historic Sunken Garden, and thus completed the 1925 master plan of buildings on "old campus".

 Bricks used for the building were custom-made by the Old Virginia Brick Co. to closely resemble bricks used for the Wren Building.